 — Databox Live (@databoxlive) April 4, 2017

 Back in May, PoP named Justin as their first global Ambassador.
-Natalie Ebel — director of marketing for the organization — explained the history of the Biebs’ involvement with the organization to Teen Vogue.
+Natalie Ebel — director of marketing — explained the history of Bieber’s involvement with the organization to Teen Vogue.

-“Justin has been a member of the PoP family since the early days,” Ebel told the magazine.
+“Justin has been a member of the PoP family since the early days,” Ebel shared.

-“Around the time that he was just a 13-year-old kid with a guitar on YouTube, he met our founder — Adam Braun…who told him about the organization he had recently started,” Natalie said, recalling the Biebs’ career start in 2007.
+“Around the time that he was just a 13-year-old kid with a guitar on YouTube, he met our founder — Adam Braun — who told him about the organization he had recently started,” the director added, recalling the Biebs’ career start in 2007.

-Elaborating, she continued, “Since then, Justin’s been a dedicated supporter, truly believing in our mission to provide education for all.
-Over the years, he’s donated millions of dollars to this organization, which funded dozens of schools and provided access to quality education for thousands of students.”
+Elaborating, Ebel continued, “Since then, Justin’s been a dedicated supporter, truly believing in our mission to provide education for all.
+Over the years, he has donated millions of dollars to this organization, which funded dozens of schools and provided access to quality education for thousands of students.”

-The director said that because of the singer’s committed support to funding, PoP has already started to build seven new schools in the Eastern Region of Ghana.
+Ebel went on to say that because of Bieber’s committed support to funding, PoP has already started to build seven new schools in the Eastern Region of Ghana.
 Further builds are planned elsewhere.

-Ebel also revealed Bieber donated $1 from every ticket sold on his “My World” and “Believe” tours to Pencils of Promise.
+Ebel also revealed Justin donated $1 from every ticket sold on his “My World” and “Believe” tours to Pencils of Promise.

 — Teen Vogue (@TeenVogue) May 7, 2016

-In October 2013, Justin and Scooter visited an in-progress school build in a poor Guatemalan community in Central America.
+Back in October 2013, Justin and Scooter visited a school build in a poor Guatemalan community in Central America.

-In what was evidently an emotive trip to the school-building site, Justin described it as “one of the most magical days of his life,” because he could “make a difference” with his “own hands” for the impoverished villagers he met in Guatemala.
+In what was evidently an emotive trip to the school build, Bieber described it as “one of the most magical days of his life,” because he could “make a difference” with his “own hands” for the impoverished villagers he met in Guatemala.

 Toward the end of the video, Justin urged his fans to “make a difference” in their lives.